neicnordic/glenna-documentation/docs/wp03/security_architecture.rst

 Security architecture and specification
 =======================================

-Develop the specification and architecture of the security components in Glenna.

 The Openstack foundation has identified the following core points as the main reasons why we need federated identity in cloud services and the challenges associated with them [http://docs.openstack.org/security-guide/identity/federated-keystone.html]: -

 *	Provisioning new identities often incurs some security risk.
 It is difficult to secure credential storage and to deploy it with proper policies.
 A common identity store is useful as it can be set up properly once and used in multiple places.
 With Federated Identity, there is no longer a need to provision user entries in Identity service, since the user entries already exist in the IdP’s databases.